-SmartDraw offers two monthly plans based on the number of users: $9.95 per month for one user or $5.96 per user per month for five or more users.
-Both plans also come with a seven-day free trial.
+SmartDraw offers two monthly plans based on the number of users: $9.95 per month for one user or $5.95 per user per month for five or more users.

 Roomstyler is probably one of the easiest to use of all the interior design platforms we reviewed.
 Users simply drag and drop an existing room shape and pull it to any size, shape, and dimension.
 Doors and windows can be added with ease and textures can be changed with a click using a simple paintbrush tool.

-Roomstyler’s best feature, however, is a library of over 120,000 branded furniture and fixture choices that can be dropped into any floor plan.
-While some users don’t like that objects can’t be resized, others feel that this limit creates more accurate room designs.
+Roomstyler’s best feature, however, is a library of branded furniture and fixture choices that can be dropped into any floor plan.
 Any items added to a room are also added to a list, making it easy to view the details of any item and create a shopping list.

 While Roomstyler lacks a true 3D viewing mode or walkthrough, It does let users create a 3D rendered “photo” of a room to see how a 2D design will look in 3D.
 Roomstyler also offers no local save or export options, but users can add their designs to the online Roomstyler community.

 What Is Interior Design Software?